Elvis10ten/notes/src/papers/2022-10-09-the-design-philosophy-of-the-darpa-internet-protocols.md

-# The Design Philosophy of the DARPA Internet Protocols — Paper Summary
+# The Design Philosophy of the DARPA Internet Protocols

 Author: David D. Clark